jtrezza/bla-backend-exercise/README.md

 ## Getting Started

-First, make use that you have an updated version of `Poetry`:
+First, make sure that you have an updated version of `Poetry`:

 ```bash
 poetry self update